 On its surface, Osaka isn’t a particularly beautiful city.
 Many of its citizens don’t come across as poised or sophisticated, and the drinking and dining scene can be quite loud and uncouth.
 Yet despite this rough exterior, Osaka is an amazing place to eat, drink, explore, and make friends.

 This interactive science museum is right downtown and will keep little ones busy for hours.
 The English explanations on exhibits are spotty, but the scientific principles being demonstrated are easy to follow regardless of the language.
 It’s quite a big place, so make sure to divide your time in order to see it all.
 Our kids really enjoy the TV Studio exhibit and the amazing indoor playground.
 A day trip from Osaka can add many more excellent attractions for your visit to Kansai

-Osaka hop on hop of bus tour.
+Osaka hop on hop off bus tour.

 Book your hop on hop off tickets HERE.